ycrc/ycrc.github.io/docs/clusters-at-yale/guides/tensorflow.md

 ```

 This should print out a line of text that lists the recognized GPU.
 If this fails, please reach out to YCRC support for further assistance.

+#####Additional Tensorflow packages

+#####ptxas or nvvm

+Use case: Tensorflow missing ptxas or complaining about can't find $CUDA/nvvm/libdevice:

+'''bash
+module load miniconda

+conda activate YOUR_TF_ENVIRONMENT

+conda install -c nvidia cuda-nvcc

+mkdir -p $CONDA_PREFIX/etc/conda/activate.d

+echo 'export XLA_FLAGS=--xla_gpu_cuda_data_dir=$CONDA_PREFIX' >> $CONDA_PREFIX/etc/conda/activate.d/env_vars.sh

+conda deactivate

+conda activate YOUR_TF_ENVIRONMENT
+'''

+#####Tensorboard

+Tensorboard comes installed with any tensorflow installation.
+Tensorboard is a visual software package for tensorflow that allows for graphical analysis of tensorflow processes.
+It is built to work in google colab and jupyter notebooks.

+However, it requires a web browser to function and must therefore be launched using remote desktop on OOD rather than OOD jupyter apps.